aptech/docs/docs/CR-dstatmt.rst

 ::

-    //Create file name with full path
-    file_name = getGAUSSHome() $+ "examples/fueleconomy.dat";
+    // Create file name with full path file_name = getGAUSSHome() $+ "examples/fueleconomy.dat";

-    //Only calculate statistics on the second variable vars = 2;
+    // Only calculate statistics on the second variable vars = 2;

-    //Compute statistics for only the second variable in the dataset call  dstatmt(file_name, vars);
+    // Compute statistics for only the second variable in the dataset call  dstatmt(file_name, vars);

 The following report is printed to the program input/output window.